example42/puppi/README.md

-# Puppi: Puppet Knowledge to the CLI
+# Puppi: Applications deployment as code

-Puppi is maintained by Example42 GmbH
+Puppi is maintained by Example42

 Licence: Apache 2

 Puppi is a unique tool that serves both as a Puppet module and a CLI command tool.
 It's data is entirely driven by Puppet code.
 Example use cases for Puppi may include:

 - creating a standardize method to automate the deployment of web applications
 - or to provide a set of standard commands to query and check system resources based on "user defined actions".